What is FSR-SARC?

 4. Supply the FSR at least 30 days prior to proposed submission of publications, or other forms of public disclosure of the data and seven days prior to abstract submission.

-5. The FSR Patient Registry Committee will review for approval (with comments, suggestions) or disapproval, each request.
+5. The FSR Review Committee will review for approval (with comments, suggestions) or disapproval, each request.
 The requester must abide by the terms and conditions outlined in the signature page of the Data Application and Confidentiality-Usage Agreement.

 - Name, title, address, phone, and e-mail of all persons who will be accessing the FSR Patient Registry data as outlined in the research plan.